aheze/Find-App/_pages/presskit.md

 <h2>Description</h2>
 </div>

-Find is an app to find text in real life.
+OpenFind is an open-source app to find text in real life.
 Look for text anywhere, whether that’s in screenshots, books, or even nutrition labels — all in real time.
 Search your entire photo library in a split second and organize it with stars.
-Find in real-time using the camera and speed through forms and worksheets.
+OpenFind in real-time using the camera and speed through forms and worksheets.
 Create lists of allergies or dietary restrictions and find unwanted ingredients instantly.
-Find is faster than the human eye.
+OpenFind is faster than the human eye.

-Find was designed with privacy in mind, so all processes happen offline and nothing ever leaves your phone.
+OpenFind was designed with privacy in mind, so all processes happen offline and nothing ever leaves your phone.
 There are no servers, no data collection, no analytics, and no internet connection is required.

-Find is a free app.
-It has no ads, subscriptions, or in-app purchases.
+OpenFind is a free and open-source app.
+It has no ads, subscriptions, or in-app purchases, and the source code is released under the MIT license.

 <br>